 Norma Houston joined the School of Government in 2006.
 Prior to that, she served as chief of staff and general counsel to State Senate President Pro Tempore Marc Basnight.
 She has also worked for UNC President Erskine Bowles and served as Dare County attorney, assistant attorney general in the NC Department of Justice, and staff attorney for NC Prisoners Legal Services.
 She is a member of the North Carolina State Bar and serves on the boards of several organizations.
-Houston has been an adjunct faculty member at the UNC-Chapel Hill School of Law and also teaches state government in the School’s graduate program in public administration.
+Houston has been an adjunct faculty member at the UNC-Chapel Hill School of Law and also has taught state government in the School’s graduate program in public administration.
 She was named Albert and Gladys Hall Coates Term Lecturer for Teaching Excellence for 2015-2017.
 Houston earned a BS in criminal justice and psychology and a JD from the University of North Carolina at Chapel Hill.

 Industry Expertise (3)

 Co-Chair UNC-Chapel Hill Ethics and Integrity Working Group (professional)

 University of North Carolina at Chapel Hill: J.D., Law

 University of North Carolina at Chapel Hill: B.S., Criminal Justice and Psychology

 This is the webpage for the yearly Live and On Demand Webinars for Ethics training for local elected city and county governing board members.
 These webinars satisfy the 2 clock hours of local ethics training required by state law for elected and appointed members of city councils and county boards of commissioners.
 This training is required to be completed within 12 months of election day and is required every time they are elected, re-elected or appointed to a local office.